-ILINet providers input weekly influenza-like illness data into a CDC database.
-This helps track the influenza season and epidemiological trends.
+ILINet providers input weekly influenza-like illness data for outpatient visits into a CDC database.
+This data helps track the influenza season and epidemiological trends.
 If your practice or facility is interested in participating in influenza surveillance by becoming an ILINet sentinel site reporter, please contact the CDCS Influenza Program at 217-782-2016 or by email at dph.influenza@illinois.gov.